studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 Abysmal.

-I understand that this review is just the opposite of what seems to be common perspective, but I promised the author an honest review; I'm just keeping my word.
+I see that this review is just the opposite of what seems to be common perspective, but I promised the author an honest review; I'm just keeping my word.

 ### Whom do I recommend this to